Tsarevskay/FoldingBlocksBot/README.md

 2. Launch the emulator and download the **Folding Blocks** game from the **Play Store**, turn off the Internet (to play without ads), then launch the game. *Complete the first 2 training levels on your own and go to the main menu of the game.*
 3. Clone the repository or download and unzip the zip file for this repository.
 4. Open the terminal in the folder where the project is saved and enter the command: `$ pip install -r requirements.txt`.
-5. Run the file [main.py](https://github.com/Tsarevskay/FoldingBlocksBot/blob/main/main.py) and open the emulator with the game, if you want to stop code execution, press q on the keyboard.
+5. Run the file [main.py](https://github.com/Tsarevskay/FoldingBlocksBot/blob/main/main.py) and open the emulator with the game.